Oink70/VerusPaperWallet/README.md

 Instead of [`BIP0038`](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) which sadly also lacks support for zAddresses, OpenSSL is used as a more generic approach to (optional but highly recommended) data encryption.
 Please note that Paperwallet encryption only makes sense for t- and z-Addresses and thus is not supported for the VerusID template.

 **You are highly encouraged to encrypt all your t- and z-Paperwallets!
-Remember to use safe passphrases with at least 16 different words!**
+Remember to use safe passphrases with at least 16 different words!
+See the supplied `passphrase` tool and the section on it below if needed.**

 ## Prerequisites

 The Verus Paperwallet generator incooperates different bits and pieces, some on board, some of which need to be preinstalled.
 As per usual, this guide is tailored to and has been tested on [`Debian 10 (Buster)`](https://debian.org) and thus should work on derivatives like Devuan or Ubuntu almost exactly the same.

-A running and fully synced mainnet Verus daemon to get your data from is the most important prerequisite.
-A default `verusd` config and (if desired) the `wallet.dat` file you want to generate Paperwallets off will do, however you can also start with a fresh wallet and generate Paperwallets off that as you go.
-The `verusd` RPC interface must be enabled and accessible in both cases.
+For daemon mode, a running and fully synced Verus daemon to get your data from is the most important prerequisite.
+A default `verusd` config and the `wallet.dat` file you want to generate Paperwallets off will do.
+The `verusd` RPC interface must be enabled and accessible, the `verus` CLI binary must be in the `${PATH}` variable of your terminal session.

 Besides that, update your software and install the required packages as shown in the snippet below.